 You can get a chemical peel in a doctor's office or in a surgery center.
 It's an outpatient procedure, meaning there's no overnight stay.

 The professional who does your peel will first clean your skin thoroughly.
-Then he or she will apply one or more chemical solutions -- such as glycolic acid, trichloroacetic acid, salicylic acid, lactic acid, or carbolic acid (phenol) -- to small areas of your skin.
+Then they will apply one or more chemical solutions -- such as glycolic acid, trichloroacetic acid, salicylic acid, lactic acid, or carbolic acid (phenol) -- to small areas of your skin.
 That creates a controlled wound, letting new skin take its place.

 During a chemical peel, most people feel a burning sensation that lasts about five to ten minutes, followed by a stinging sensation.
 Putting cool compresses on the skin may ease that stinging.
 You may need pain medication during or after a deeper peel.